zhihanyang2022/off-policy-continuous-control/README.md

 *Clean implementation of **model-free** deep RL algorithms using both **PyTorch** and **TensorFlow**.*

-*This repo has a strong focus on helping learners.*
+*As a part-time project of mine, this repo has a strong focus on helping learners like me.*

 *Inpsired by OpenAI Spinning Up, which helped me tremendously along the way.*